Twitter Moments guidelines and principles

 Avoiding conflicts of interest

 Our Moments curation team is not responsible for driving revenue, user growth, or managing Twitter’s partner relationships.
 We will feature Tweets in Moments and select Moments based on what best serves our audience, and not to benefit advertisers, partners, or Twitter’s business interests.
-The Moments Curation team will generally avoid creating Moments that cover our own industry, our company, or our competitors.
+The Curation team will generally avoid creating Moments that cover our own industry, our company, or our competitors.
+However, if Twitter or its competitors become a significant part of the conversation on the platform (for instance, if the issue becomes a trending topic), our Curation team may curate a factual summary of the conversation, including a response from the company where available.

 Moments created by individuals and Twitter partners